lgreski/cleaningdata/README.md

     </tr>
     <tr>
         <td valign=top>subject_test.txt</td>
-        <td>File containing one column of data that identifies the subject (i.e. person) corresponding to each row of data in the test measurement x_test.txt file.  </td>
+        <td>File containing one column of data that identifies the subject (i.e. person) corresponding to each row of data in the test measurement X_test.txt file.  </td>
     </tr>
     <tr>
-        <td valign=top>x_test.txt</td>
+        <td valign=top>X_test.txt</td>
-        <td> File containing 561 measurements for each observed experiment on one of the six activities.</td>
+        <td> File containing 561 measurements for each observed experiment on one of the six activities for a specific person.</td>
     </tr>
     <tr>
         <td valign=top>y_test.txt</td>
-        <td>File containing one column of data that identifies the activity corresponding to each row of data in the test measurement x_test.txt file.</td>
+        <td>File containing one column of data that identifies the activity corresponding to each row of data in the test measurement X_test.txt file.</td>
     </tr>
     <tr>
         <td valign=top>subject_train.txt</td>
-        <td>File containing one column of data that identifies the subject (i.e. person) corresponding to each row of data in the test measurement x_train.txt file.  </td>
+        <td>File containing one column of data that identifies the subject (i.e. person) corresponding to each row of data in the test measurement X_train.txt file.  </td>
     </tr>
     <tr>
-        <td valign=top>x_train.txt</td>
+        <td valign=top>X_train.txt</td>
-        <td> File containing 561 measurements for each observed experiment on one of the six activities.</td>
+        <td> File containing 561 measurements for each observed experiment on one of the six activities for a specific person.</td>
     </tr>
     <tr>
         <td valign=top>y_train.txt</td>
-        <td>File containing one column of data that identifies the activity corresponding to each row of data in the test measurement x_train.txt file.</td>
+        <td>File containing one column of data that identifies the activity corresponding to each row of data in the test measurement X_train.txt file.</td>
     </tr>
 </table>

-Ultimately, to use the test data one must combine three files: x_test, y_test, and subject_test by adding y_test and subject_test as additional columns to the x_test data in order to have a complete observation -- one row of data per person / activity / experiment run.
+Ultimately, to use the test data one must combine three files: X_test, y_test, and subject_test by adding y_test and subject_test as additional columns to the X_test data in order to have a complete observation -- one row of data per person / activity / experiment run.
 The same set of operations is required for the training data.
 The fact that a single observational unit \(person / activity / experiment\) is split over three separate files \(or tables\) demonstrates that this data qualifies as "messy" according to Hadley Wickham's definition of messy data.

-Also, the labels provided in features.txt are not completely accurate, as the bandsEnergy() variable labels are missing X, Y, and Z dimensions for 126 of the 561 variables, and features.txt also contains "bodyBody" variable names that are obvious typographical errors.
+Furthermore, the labels provided in features.txt are not completely accurate, as the bandsEnergy() variable names are missing X, Y, and Z dimensions for 126 of the 561 variables, and features.txt also contains "bodyBody" variable names that are obvious typographical errors.

-Once these data are combined, then the content from the features.txt file must be used to create variable labels for the test and training data.
+Once these data are combined, then the content from the features.txt file must be used to create variable names for the test and training data to replace the V1 - V561 variable names that are automatically assigned on reading the X_test and X_train files into R.

 <h2 id="contents">Repository Contents</h2>